ABSA – Impact Test Information on the Drawing

 File:PVE-4711, Last Updated: Aug.
 03/2011, By: LB

-ABSA requires impact test information to be put on fabrication drawings whenever impact testing is a requirement of the design.
-This is information that is not usually put on a drawing, but if it is left off, the ABSA review process will be put on hold until it is added.
+Impact test information is not usually put on a drawing, but if it is left off, the ABSA review process will be put on hold until it is added.

 Identify which pieces of material must be impact tested and the temperature(s) at which the impact tests are conducted.